bgplab/bgplab/basic/9-ao/index.md

 If you want to run your labs with containers, you could use Nokia SR-OS as the external router[^GLF] -- replace the `device: eos` with `device: sros`. _netlab_ uses _containerlab_ provider to run Nokia SR-OS, so you might have to add `provider: clab` to the **external** group.

 !!!
 Warning
-    Nokia SR-OS runs as a virtual machine inside a container.
+    * Nokia SR-OS runs as a virtual machine inside a container.
 You'll still need _nested virtualization_ to run it if you're running your labs in a Ubuntu virtual machine.
+    * TCP-AO does not work on Arista EOS container as it uses underlying Linux TCP/IP stack.

 [^GLF]: Assuming you manage to get a license to do it from Nokia.